-You need to choose three ‘objects’ for your exhibition, that should relate closely to the IA prompt that you have chosen, and enable you to create a 950-word commentary that will be set with the context of an optional or core theme.
+You need to choose three ‘objects’ for your exhibition, that should relate closely to the IA prompt that you have chosen, and enable you to create a 950-word commentary set within the context of an optional or core theme.

-Your objects should be connected to you personally, and be things that you have encountered during your studies in school, or your life beyond the classroom.
-This personal link will keep the exhibition original, and prove your engagement with the course.
+Your objects should be connected to you personally, and be things that you have encountered at school, or your life beyond the classroom.
+This link will keep the exhibition original, and prove your engagement with TOK.

 Choosing your objects